datacarpentry/spreadsheet-ecology-lesson/00-intro.md

 ---

+#### Questions:
+- What kind of operations do you do in spreadsheets?
+- Which ones od you think spreadsheets are good for?

 Spreadsheets encompass a lot of the things we need to be able to do as researchers.
 We can use them for: